Table of Contents

 5. Mouth Breathing

-Breathing through the mouth, especially during sleep, can dry the mouth and cause discolouration.
+Breathing through the mouth, especially during sleep, can dry the oral cavity.
+A dry environment encourages bacterial growth, leading to a yellow tongue.

 6. Medications